Find Affordable College Courses

 75 Yearly Graduations

 The 14th most popular school in the country for civil eng majors who are seeking their master's degree is University of California - San Diego.
 Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The civil eng program at University of California - San Diego awarded 75 master's degrees during the 2020-2021 school year.
-Of these students, 27% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 75 people received their master's degree in civil eng from UCSD.
+Of these students, 28% were women and 51% were members of underrepresented racial-ethnic groups.
+Data shows that UCSD graduates that hold this degree go on to make a median salary of $79,898.

 #15